daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

 ## Room for enhancement:

-- Applying LODs (Level of Details) in Tableau to establish new variables to improve performance, readability and troubleshoot multiple steps in the analysis
+- Applying LODs (Level of Details) in Tableau to establish new variables to improve performance, readability and troubleshoot multiple steps in the analysis:

++ How long to get the confirmation

++ Statistics for each customer

++ Performance of each Fan Page

++ Address: which living area generates more online shopping activities

++ When confirming the transaction, what do customers usually talk to Sales team?

++ What do customers say to start their conversations, ask about products, ask for promotions?

 - Creating new columns from the original dataset for further combined analysis